AI Engineering By Chip Huyen

 AI directly interacts with end users

-Achieving 0–60% automation is relatively easy, but moving from 60–100% automation is extremely challenging.
+Achieving 0–60% performance is relatively easy, but moving from 60–100% is extremely challenging.

 Three Layers of the AI Stack